- Meetings – Agendas and Minutes

 Parish Councils are the first tier of local government, and as such SPC is the council closest to the residents of Saltford.
-SPC is made up of 11 publicly elected Councillors, who are best placed to engage with residents and find out what the real local issues are and how to overcome them.
+SPC is made up of 11 publicly elected or co-opted Councillors, who are best placed to engage with residents and find out what the real local issues are and how to overcome them.

 Examples of the work of Saltford Parish Council include:

 - Acting as a democratic voice for all Saltford residents and consulting the community on relevant issues.

 - Liaising with B&NES Council regarding road safety and highways, environmental concerns, planning policy, and other matters that are the responsibility of SPC’s unitary authority.

 - Liaising with key organisations such as Avon and Somerset Police and Avon Fire & Rescue regarding local crime and river safety.

 - Responding to planning consultations from B&NES Council (the ‘planning authority’) proving a local voice on all planning matters.

 - Working in partnership with local organisations and groups to meet community needs

 - Managing St Mary’s Churchyard and the Wick House Close allotment site.

 How can I engage with Saltford Parish Council meetings and decisions?

 - SPC meets monthly (bar August) on the first Tuesday of every month at 7.15pm.
-SPC currently meets via Zoom.
-Meetings were previously held in the Avon Room at Saltford Hall.
+SPC meetings are held in the Avon Room at Saltford Hall.